 The registrar has very limited discretion not to collect a penalty.
 It may be applied when an unforeseen catastrophe strikes a company at a critical time.
 This might include, for example, a fire destroying records a few days before the filing deadline.

 The registrar cannot consider an appeal in the following circumstances as they are outside his discretion:

 Further information about late filing penalty (LFP) appeals can be found in our LFP Appeals Manual

 If, after reading the above, you still wish to appeal, you must do so in writing and address your letter to the address shown on the front page of the penalty notice.
 We will normally reply within 10 working days and will suspend recovery action while we are considering your appeal.

 5. What happens if my appeal is rejected?

-If your appeal is rejected you can write to the senior appeals manager, Late Filing Penalties Department at the appropriate office in Cardiff, Edinburgh or Belfast.
+If your appeal is rejected you can write to the Senior Casework Unit, Late Filing Penalties Department at the appropriate office in Cardiff, Edinburgh or Belfast.

-If the senior appeals manager upholds the penalty, you can ask for the Independent Adjudicators to review your case.
+If the senior casework unit upholds the penalty, you can ask for the Independent Adjudicators to review your case.
 All communication with the adjudicators must be in writing.
-Please do not write to the adjudicators until you have heard from the senior appeals manager.
-Further information about the adjudicator can be found on our website.
+Please do not write to the adjudicators until you have heard from the senior casework unit.
+Further information about the adjudicators can be found on our website.

 Please note: Parliament decided that discretion resides solely with the registrar.
 The registrar’s discretion is limited and the adjudicators cannot force him to reverse his decision to collect a penalty.